 Adjustable Gastric Band

 Adjustable Gastric Band Surgery is a safe and effective weight loss procedure that is less invasive than other bariatric surgeries.
-The team at Texas Laparoscopic Consultants is experienced in several types of Gastric Banding techniques, including the Lap Band®.
+Our team is experienced in several types of Gastric Banding techniques, including the Lap Band®.
 Gastric Banding is a low risk procedure that is appropriate for a variety of patients; while surgery is typically reserved for patients with a BMI greater than 35, those suffering from excess weight at a BMI of 30-35 may also be candidates.
 As with all weight loss therapies, success requires dedication to lifelong eating and exercise changes and a commitment to a healthier lifestyle.*

 How Does Gastric Band Work?